nfroidure/streamqueue/README.md

 You can queue new streams at any moment until you call the done() method.
 So the created stream will not fire the end event until done() call.

-## Streams 2 only
-Note that stream queue is only compatible with the Node 0.10+ streams.
-For older streams, you will have to wrap them with [`Readable.wrap`](http://nodejs.org/api/stream.html#stream_readable_wrap_stream) before queueing them.
+Note that stream queue is compatible with the Node 0.10+ streams.
+For older streams, stream queue will wrap them with [`Readable.wrap`](http://nodejs.org/api/stream.html#stream_readable_wrap_stream) before queueing.

 ## API